-Our reservoirs are vital to our water system, allowing us to store years worth of water supply and provide reliable water service.
+Our reservoirs are vital to our water system.
+They allow us to move and store water strategically, as well as provide reliable water service for our customers in drier years.

-Many of them are also open to the public for fishing, hiking, and other outdoor activities.
-For the areas around our reservoirs to thrive and continue to benefit our community, please follow posted rules and be respectful of natural habitats.
+Many of the reservoirs across our expansive system are open to the public for fishing, hiking, and non-motorized boating.
+To protect water quality and the surrounding watersheds in which these reservoirs are located, please follow posted rules and be respectful of natural habitats.

 North Slope Recreation Area